 Does Medicare cover ice machines ?

-Anyone who has torn tendons, ligaments, cartilage, or just muscles can testify to the wonderful relief of cold therapy, and how an ice machine (or cold therapy unit, ice therapy machine or cooling therapy devices) can make things much more bearable.
+Anyone who has torn tendons, ligaments, cartilage, or just muscles, can testify to the wonderful relief of cold therapy, and how an ice machine (cold therapy unit, ice therapy machine or cooling therapy devices) can make things much more bearable.

 So you will be terribly disappointed to learn that Medicare considers that ice packs and cold therapy devices are not “reasonable and necessary”and that they do not fall into the category of equipment which Medicare covers as they are considered to be comfort items.